The New Pearl Harbor: Critical response

-Critics of the book argue that many of the claims in the book are easily refuted, and that there are many leaps of logic.
-Griffin rejects such criticisms and has debated his critics.
+Chip Berlet, a critic of the book, argues that many of its claims are easily refuted and that there are many leaps of logic.
+Griffin rejects such criticisms and has debated Berlet.

 According to former Central Intelligence Agency (CIA) agent Robert Baer, writing in The Nation magazine:

 What's notable about Griffin's take on these events is how easily he leaps to larger evils, a conspiracy at the top.
 Griffin is a thoughtful, well-informed theologian who before September 11 probably would not have gone anywhere near a conspiracy theory.
 But the catastrophic failures of that awful day are so implausible and the lies about Iraq so blatant, he feels he has no choice but to recycle some of the wilder conspiracy theories, several of which were popularized by Thierry Meyssan in L'Effroyable Imposture (9/11: The Big Lie), a bestseller in France.

 Baer adds that Griffin's subtitle, Disturbing Questions About the Bush Administration and 9/11, "suggests this book is a search for truth, but don't let that fool you.
 His mind is all but made up."

 In January 2002, Baer wrote about the events of the September 11, 2001 terrorist attacks in The Guardian "[D]id bin Laden act alone, through his own al-Qaida network, in launching the attacks?
 About that I'm far more certain and emphatic: no." He later stated, "For the record, I don't believe that the World Trade Center was brought down by our own explosives, or that a rocket, rather than an airliner, hit the Pentagon.
 I spent a career in the CIA trying to orchestrate plots, wasn't all that good at it, and certainly couldn't carry off 9/11.
 Nor could the real pros I had the pleasure to work with."